Turkish involvement in the Syrian civil war: Turkish–Kurdish conflict

-The Turkish government promotes a narrative according to which the Democratic Union Party (PYD), the leading political party of the Autonomous Administration of North and East Syria (AANES), and the People's Protection Units (YPG) militia, the leading component group of the Syrian Democratic Forces (SDF), were reportedly "seizing and ethnically cleansing territories which don't belong to Kurds."
+The Turkish government promotes the narrative that the Syrian Kurdish Democratic Union Party (PYD), the leading political party of the Autonomous Administration of North and East Syria, and the YPG militia, the leading component group of the Syrian Democratic Forces (SDF), were reportedly taking control of and ethnically cleansing land which did not belong to the Kurds.
 No evidence has been provided for these assertions, which were refuted by the United Nations.
-Turkish president Erdogan has stated that "What is important is to prepare a controlled life in this enormous area, and the most suitable people for it are Arabs.
-These areas are not suitable for the lifestyle of Kurds ... because these areas are virtually desert", although Syrian Kurdistan is mostly north of the Syrian Desert.

-Political analysts stated that throughout the Syrian civil war, while Turkey presented itself as the protector of Syrian Turkmen, its real goal was to fight Kurdish forces, as Turkey ignored several atrocities committed by the Syrian government against Turkmen during the war.
-Many stated that "the Turkish government’s military and political focus has prioritized countering Kurdish militias perceived as extensions of the PKK, rather than confronting Assad’s forces, even where Turkmen were harmed."
+Turkish president Erdoğan has stated that Arabs would be more able to live in the area, which he believed was mostly desert, although Syrian Kurdistan is mostly north of the Syrian Desert.
+Political analysts stated that throughout the Syrian civil war, while Turkey presented itself as the protector of Syrian Turkmens, its real goal was to fight Kurdish forces, as Turkey ignored several atrocities committed by the Syrian government against Turkmens during the war.

-Turkey has received the co-chair of Syrian Kurdish Democratic Union Party (PYD), Salih Muslim, for talks in 2013 and in 2014, even entertaining the idea of opening a Rojava representation office in Ankara "if it's suitable with Ankara's policies."
-Nonwithstanding, Turkey is persistently hostile, because it feels threatened by Rojava's emergence encouraging activism for autonomy among Kurds in Turkey and the Kurdish–Turkish conflict, and in this context in particular Rojava's leading Democratic Union Party (PYD) and the People's Protection Units (YPG) militia being members of the Kurdistan Communities Union (KCK) network of organisations, which also includes both political and militant Kurdish organizations in Turkey itself, including the Kurdistan Workers' Party (PKK).
-Turkey's policy towards Rojava is based on an economic blockade, persistent attempts of international isolation, opposition to the cooperation of the international Anti-ISIL-coalition with Rojava militias, and support of Islamist Syrian Civil War parties hostile towards Rojava, in past times even including ISIL.
-Turkey has on several occasions also been militarily attacking Rojava territory and defence forces.
-The latter has resulted in some of the most clearcut instances of international solidarity with Rojava.
+Turkey has received the co-chair of the PYD, Salih Muslim, for talks in 2013 and in 2014, and entertained the idea of opening a Rojava representation office in Ankara if it abides by the city's policies.
+Opposition leader Selahattin Demirtas has suggested for Turkey and other countries to recognize Rojava and work with it as a partner, but Turkey remained persistently hostile because it feels threatened by Rojava's emergence encouraging activism for autonomy among Kurds in Turkey and the Kurdish–Turkish conflict, and in this context in particular Rojava's leading PYD and the YPG militia being members of the Kurdistan Communities Union, which also includes both political and militant Kurdish organizations in Turkey itself, including the PKK.
+Turkey's policy towards Rojava is based on an economic blockade, persistent attempts of international isolation, opposition to the cooperation of the international Anti-ISIL-coalition with Rojava militias, and support of Islamist Syrian Civil War parties hostile towards Rojava, in past times including ISIL.
+On several occasions, Turkey has also attacked Rojava territory and defense forces, with the latter resulting in some of the most clearcut instances of international solidarity with Rojava.

-In the perception of much of the Turkish public, the Rojava federal project as well as U.S. support against ISIL are elements of a wider conspiracy scheme by a "mastermind" with the aim to weaken or even dismember Turkey, in order to prevent its imminent rise as a global power.
-Opposition leader Selahattin Demirtas has suggested for Turkey and other countries to recognize Rojava and work with it as a partner.